SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: The SySeVR Framework

-Given PDGs, we can extract the {\em program slices} of SyVCs, which may go beyond the boundaries of individual functions.
-We consider both forward and backward slices because (i) the SyVC may affect some subsequential statements, which may therefore contain a vulnerability; and (ii) the statements affecting the SyVC may render the SyVC vulnerable.
+Given PDGs, we can extract {\em program slices} from SyVCs.
+We consider both forward and backward slices because (i) a SyVC may affect some subsequential statements, which may therefore contain a vulnerability; and (ii) the statements affecting a SyVC may render the SyVC vulnerable.
 Formally,